Core–periphery structure: Discussion

 Hubs are commonly found in empirical networks and pose a problem for community detection as they usually have strong ties to many communities.
 Identifying core–periphery structures can help circumvent this problem by categorizing hubs as part of the network's core (Rombach et al., 2014, p.
 160).
 Likewise, though all core nodes have high centrality measures, not all nodes with high centrality measures belong to the core.
 It is possible to find that a set of highly central nodes in a graph does not make an internally cohesive subgraph (Borgatti & Everett, 2000)...

-Uses in economics
+Use in economics and geography

-The concept of center and periphery was first introduced by Raúl Prebisch in the 1950s.
-However, the qualitative notion that social networks can have a core–periphery structure has a long history in disciplines such as sociology, international relations (Nemeth & Smith, 1985), and economics (Snyder & Kick, 1979).
+The concept was first introduced into economics as "centre-periphery" by Raúl Prebisch in the 1950s, but the origin of the idea could ultimately be traced back to Thünen's Isolated State (1826).
 Observed trade flows and diplomatic ties among countries fit this structure.
 Paul Krugman (1991) suggests that when transportation costs are low enough manufacturers concentrate in a single region known as the core and other regions (the periphery) limit themselves to the supply of agricultural goods.